Skip to main content

 Cinema and Media Studies Fund

-The primary mission of the Cinema and Media Studies Fund is to support the teaching and research activities in the Program of Cinema and Media Studies, and to help develop the Program’s activity as the central place for the study of cinema and one of the key sites for the critical study of media at UMD.
+The primary mission of the Cinema and Media Studies Fund is to support the teaching and research activities in the cinema and media studies program, and to help develop the program’s activity as the central place for the study of cinema and one of the key sites for the critical study of media at the University of Maryland.

 Donate to the Cinema and Media Studies Fund